meilisearch/integration-guides/guides/bors.md

 ### But why rebasing?

 The goal of a rebase is to move the commits (from the PR branch) right after the last commit on `master`.<br>
 Therefore, rebasing keeps your Git history clear and consistent with the order in which you have merged your PRs.
+Making the PR branch up-to-date by adding merge commits does not keep this clarity.

-But most of all, rebasing is the only way to guarantee that the work that is going to be merged fits the current work in production.
+Keeping in mind that the Git history is important, rebasing is the only way to guarantee that the work that is going to be merged fits the current work in production.
 If the tests pass on an up-to-date branch, it ensures the tests will pass once merged into `master`, assuring your production branch will not break.

 ## How does Bors work?